DevOpsKev/ai-immigrants/author/body/01 - The Bloody Algos Are Here.md

 But even at the very top of the British Establishment, we’re immigrants.
 King Charles himself hails from German stock, his lineage tracing back to King George I of Hanover, who ascended the throne in 1714.
 Queen Victoria, reigning at the height of the empire, still maintained close ties to Hanover, underscoring the monarchy’s deeply European roots.

 That connection persisted until World War I, when anti-German sentiment compelled King George V to rebrand the royal family from the House of Saxe-Coburg and Gotha to the distinctly British-sounding House of Windsor—a masterstroke in public relations.
-Even King Charles’s father, Prince Philip, carried both Greek and German heritage and often embraced his outsider status with sharp wit.
+Even King Charles’s father, Prince Philip, carried Danish, Greek and German heritage and often embraced his outsider status with sharp wit.
 During a visit to Scotland, he famously quipped to a driving instructor: “How do you keep the natives off the booze long enough to pass the test?”

 A good definition of a True Brit might be someone who can trace their family tree all the way back to the days of the Battle of Agincourt—perhaps to their 24th great-grandfather, quaffing pints in a British alehouse.
 In those days, King Edward III had passed a law requiring all able-bodied men to practice archery every Sunday after church.
 Picture the quintessentially British scene: a strapping lad, longbow in one hand and a pint of real ale in the other, honing his aim by shooting at targets—or perhaps cats in sacks—under the banner of St. George.
 Could there be a greater symbol of Britishness?